ktbyers/ktb_journal/2025/january.md

 _Not really the best month for open source work_

+## Exercise and My Crazy Running Addiction

-Running in January ~145 miles, 8750ft in elevation (22 runs)  24 hours
+Ran about 145 miles in January with 8750ft in elevation (roughly 22 runs and about 24 total hours running).

-9 other workouts (ex. bike, treadmill, ex bike)  7 hours
+Roughly nine other workouts during the month (roughly 7 hours, exercise bike, treadmill, some weights).

-Ran ~40 minute 10K (39:20 on Strava / 40:40 on Garmin) so depending on which one you believe.
-Garmin was a bit wonky at points during the run.

-What else?

-Trip to Aspen with friends.
-Skied two days.

-Anything else?
+Races / time trials — Ran a ~40 minute 10K time trial depending on which data you believe (39:20 on Strava; 40:40 on Garmin).
+Pretty happy with this for age 53.

+Favorite running trail of the month—Coastal Trail in Marin.
+Watch the [Miller vs Hawks YouTube Video]([https://pages.github.com/](https://www.youtube.com/watch?v=7DCR03UDggA&t=318s).

+## Favorite Family Board Game

+Definitely Terraforming Mars.
+We purchased TM Prelude for Christmas so this added a nice wrinkle to our all time family favorite game.

+## Favorite Song / Music

+Became a bit addicted to listening to "Present Tense" by Pearl Jam.
+With a second place to "Stick Season" by Noah Kahan.